aquarist-labs/aquarium/doc/project-plan/communication-plan.rst

 Communication Goals
 ~~~~~~~~~~~~~~~~~~~

+- Share information about on-going development and project achievements globally
 - Keep stakeholders informed of project timeline and project needs
 - Provide clear insight into any decisions made or ongoing discussions
 - Engage community in feedback driven discussions and decision making